-The Global Business Program (GBS)/ GLOBE, offered by the Faculty of Business Administration at CUHK with partners Copenhagen Business School (CBS) and the University of North Carolina at Chapel Hill (UNC), has made this super dream come true.
+The Global Business Studies (GBS)/ GLOBE, offered by the Faculty of Business Administration at CUHK with partners Copenhagen Business School (CBS) and the University of North Carolina at Chapel Hill (UNC), has made this super dream come true.

 Launched in 2005, GBS, dubbed by the media as one of the most competitive programmes in Hong Kong, has been attracting the cream of secondary school graduates both from the local and non-local systems.
 It aims at empowering highly aspiring students with distinct business acumen, cultural fluency and an entrepreneurial mindset through an internationally oriented curriculum and unique tri-continental learning experience to become leaders who create meaningful impact on the global community.

-Programme Director Dr. Raymond Wong elaborated on features that make GBS unique in terms of knowledge, experience and network:
+Programme Co-Director Dr. Raymond Wong elaborated on features that make GBS unique in terms of knowledge, experience and network:

 ‘GBS offers an innovative curriculum that includes the best and most challenging business courses from the three top international business schools,’ said Dr. Wong.
 This is achieved with the expertise of each school, and by integrating the tailored, regional-focused classes on global business environment with hands-on projects on different industries.’

-The class-based learning is reinforced by study trips across the three continents, e.g., to Brussels, Singapore, Tokyo, Malaysia, the famous Research Triangle Park in North Carolina, New York and Washington D.C.
+The class-based learning is reinforced by study trips, e.g., to Singapore, Tokyo, Malaysia, and more.
 ‘During these expansive learning trips to developed and emerging markets, students are exposed to a wide spectrum of industries ranging from healthcare, energy, consumer goods, banking, financial consulting services, steel to aviation.
 They will have high-level interaction with owners, CEOs and senior executives for a greater global experience.’

 Eighteen students from each of the three partner schools are admitted each year.
 They will study as an international cohort in Copenhagen, Hong Kong and Chapel Hill for three semesters starting from the first semester in Year 3.
 Dr. Wong pointed out that the experience of living and working with global counterparts allows students to fully integrate into and understand the nuances of the local cultures, developing their global mindset and essential skills to confront the challenges in the ever-changing business environment.